substantic/rain/README.md

 > Despite that this is an early release of Rain, it is a fully functional
 > project that can be used out-of-the box.
 Being aware that there is still
 > a lot that can be improved and added, we are looking for external
-> users and collaborators to drive our future work, both enthusiasts, from the
+> users and collaborators to help to move this work forward.
-> industry and the scientific community.
-Talk to us online at Gitter or via email
+> Talk to us online at Gitter or via email and let us know what your
-> and let us know what your project needs and use-cases, submit bugs or feature
+> projects and use-cases need, submit bugs or feature
 > requests at GitHub or even contribute with pull requests.

+## Features

 - **Dataflow programming.** Computation in Rain is defined as a flow graph of tasks.
 Tasks may be build-in functions, Python code, or an external